deep-1005/Scenix/README.md

 # Scenix

-**AI-Assisted 3D Scene Reconstruction using Gaussian Splatting and 3D Object Detection**
+**3D Scene Reconstruction using Gaussian Splatting with Insta360 360° camera** Developed at CAVE labs, PES University under the guidance of mentors Professor Dr Adithya Balasubramanyam and Manoj Kumar HR.

 Scenix is an end-to-end platform that converts raw 360° captures of any scene — rooms, buildings, labs, heritage sites, facilities — into a navigable, measurable, photorealistic 3D Gaussian splat, with automatically detected, classified, and labelled objects and an auto-generated PDF summary report.